 6. Tweet relevant people about your product

 For some, this approach may be spammy.
-However, if you’re short on time and want to increase leads, this method can work for you.
+However, if you’re short on time and want to increase leads, this kind of Tweet activity can work for you.

 What you can do is tweet relevant people about your business, product or service.
 The key is making sure you’re varying those tweets and not sending the exact same one over and over.